Copy and paste the below script into your own website or blog to embed this book.

 An unhappy smile stitched between the lawyer’s plump cheeks.
 “That’s likely correct.
 The IRS usually demands its pound of flesh.”

 “I’m not buying the house.
 I’m not buying anything the old man is selling.
 I wouldn’t buy a cup of water from him if I was dying of thirst.
 I don’t know what his game is, except to saddle me with a house I don’t want.
 Please tell him to take his offer and shove it up his rotting, cancerous behind.”

 “I can convey that message.”
 The lawyer stood and offered a hand to shake.
 Nate looked at it like the man had just blown his nose into it, no tissue.
 “The offer will remain on the table until Carl passes.”

 Nate walked out the door without saying another word.

-Chuck Wendig is the New York Times bestselling author of Wanderers, Star Wars: Aftermath, the Miriam Black thrillers, the Atlanta Burns books, and Zer0es and Invasive, alongside other works across comics, games, film, and more.
-He was a finalist for the Astounding Award for Best New Writer and an alum of the Sundance Screenwriters Lab, and he served as the co-writer of the Emmy-nominated digital narrative Collapsus.
-He is also known for his popular blog, terribleminds, and books about writing such as Damn Fine Story.
-He lives in Pennsylvania with his family.
+Chuck Wendig is the New York Times bestselling author of Wanderers, The Book of Accidents, and more than two dozen other books for adults and young adults.
+A finalist for the Astounding Award and an alum of the Sundance Screenwriters Lab, he has also written comics and games, and for film and television.
+He’s known for his popular blog, terribleminds, and books about writing such as Damn Fine Story.
+He lives in Bucks County, Pennsylvania, with his family.